Kansas State School for the Blind Transition Program

-- Gain awareness of the large array of occupations
+- Gain knowledge of occupations

-- Explore individual interests and abilities
+- Explore interests and abilities

 - Develop skills to conduct an effective job search

-- Obtain accommodations, technology, and supplies
+- Obtaining accommodations, technology, and supplies

-- Organize and prioritize daily coursework
+- Organizing and prioritizing coursework

-- Attend classes at the KCKCC Technical Education Center (TEC) to gain training and certification in one of 21 different Technical Programs
+- Attend classes at the KCKCC Technical Education Center (TEC) to gain training and certification in one of 21 different technical programs

 Independent Living Skills

-- Practice budgeting, banking and money management
+- Budgeting, banking, and money management

-- Organize and maintain personal living space
+- Organization of personal living space

 - Time management